Ice Station Zebra: Reception

 In April 1969, Roger Ebert of the Chicago Sun-Times described it as "so flat and conventional that its three moments of interest are an embarrassment" and called it "a dull, stupid movie".
 He expressed disappointment that the special effects did not, in his opinion, live up to advance claims, comparing them unfavorably to the effects in 2001: A Space Odyssey.
-(MGM pulled the hugely successful 2001: A Space Odyssey from Cinerama venues in order to make way for Ice Station Zebra.)
+(MGM pulled 2001: A Space Odyssey from Cinerama venues in order to make way for Ice Station Zebra.)

 Writing for TCM, Lang Thompson calls the film "a nifty thriller of spies, submarines and saboteurs that captivated no less a personage than Howard Hughes, who reportedly watched it hundreds of times.
 You certainly won't regret watching it once."
-Thompson is referring to the fact that "In the era before VCRs, Howard Hughes would call the Las Vegas TV station he owned and order them to run a particular movie.
+Thompson is referring to the fact that "In the era before VCRs, Howard Hughes would call the Las Vegas television station he owned and order them to run a particular movie.
 Hughes so loved Ice Station Zebra that it aired in Las Vegas over 100 times."
+Magnetic Video's founder Andre Blay later came up with the idea to release motion pictures on videocassette after Hughes' death of kidney failure on April 5, 1976.

-In the September/October 1996 issue of Film Comment, Director John Carpenter contributed to the magazine's long-running Guilty Pleasures feature.
+In the September/October 1996 issue of Film Comment, director John Carpenter contributed to the magazine's long-running Guilty Pleasures feature.
 He included Ice Station Zebra on his list, asking "Why do I love this movie so much?"

-As of August 2020, Ice Station Zebra holds a 47% "Rotten" rating on the review aggregator Rotten Tomatoes.

-Awards and nominations
+Accolades

 Ice Station Zebra was nominated in two categories at the 41st Academy Awards, for Best Special Visual Effects (nominees: Hal Millar and Joseph McMillan Johnson, won by 2001: A Space Odyssey) and Best Cinematography (nominee: Daniel L. Fapp, won by Romeo and Juliet).

-Similar historical events

-The plot has parallels to events from April 1959 concerning Discoverer 2, a missing experimental US Corona satellite capsule that inadvertently landed near Spitsbergen, Norway, in the Arctic Ocean on April 13.
-It was believed to have been recovered by Soviet agents.
-In 2006, the US National Reconnaissance Office declassified information stating that "an individual formerly possessing Corona access was the technical adviser to the movie" and admitted "the resemblance of the loss of the Discoverer II capsule, and its probable recovery by the Soviets" on Spitsbergen Island.
-The story has parallels with the CIA's Project COLDFEET, which took place in May and June 1962.
-In this operation, two American officers parachuted from a CIA-operated Boeing B-17 Flying Fortress to an abandoned Soviet ice station.
-They were picked up three days later by the B-17 using the Fulton surface-to-air recovery system.